Analysis | Winners and losers for the 2020 NFL draft

 Winners

-Miami Dolphins: It would have been a disappointment for Miami if it didn’t wind up on this list, seeing as how it entered the draft with 14 picks, including three first-rounders.
+Miami Dolphins: It would have been a disappointment for Miami if it didn’t wind up on this list because it entered with 14 picks, including three first-rounders.
 But there’s a lot to like about the players the Dolphins took.

 In the first round, they landed a potential franchise quarterback in Alabama’s Tua Tagovailoa, a potential starting tackle in USC’s Austin Jackson and a potential slot cornerback in Auburn’s Noah Igbinoghene (who will form a talented trio with big-money outside cornerbacks Byron Jones and Xavien Howard).
 The second round was productive as well, with guard Robert Hunt and defensive tackle Raekwon Davis representing value picks at key positions.